hexanal/fredmercy-blog/LOG.md

 * issue with handlebars -> can't put comments in the source that won't end up in the "compiled" HTML

 * plopJS -> https://github.com/plopjs/plop
-* zoom-based navigation on the z-axis -> how to make it feel and look cool?
-    - would help to solve the z-index issue I have with the `box` component
-    - then apply to that style of navigation?
 * browsersync, or something similar to reload on changes; something easy, fast, lightweight, not full of BULLSHIT
-* clearview:
-    - Send these to privacy@clearview.ai via email.
-Clearly state that your message is a CCPA or GDPR request.
-    - Follow any instructions you receive.
-Expect your request to take up to two months to process.
-Be persistent in following up.
-And remember that once you receive your data, you have the option to demand that Clearview [delete it or amend it](https://www.dataprotectionreport.com/2018/09/ccpa-extends-right-to-deletion-to-california-residents/) if you’d like them to do so.
 * PWA:
     - [https://web.dev/codelab-make-installable/](https://web.dev/codelab-make-installable/)
     - [https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps/Add_to_home_screen#How_do_you_make_an_app_A2HS-ready](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps/Add_to_home_screen#How_do_you_make_an_app_A2HS-ready)